gerstle/paragliding/sandcity/README.md

 8. Hit the back button
 9. Set `SSS open`
     - This is the start time
-    - Get in the air before this, but you have to tag the SSS waypoint at our after this time
+    - Get in the air before this
+    - Note that you have to be inside this start cylinder and cross out of it _after_ the start time
 10. Set `Task deadline`
     - Not very common for sprint league, just set it to sunset or something later than you'll be flying
 11. At this point, you should check the task distance with other pilots that also entered the task